jaredlander/2019-11-07-git-daniel/README.md

   - `branch -a`: see what branches we have
   - `git log --oneline --all --decorate --graph`: what is going on
   - `git switch <branch_name`: new command similar to checkout?
+- `branch -d`: delete a branch that was merged
+  - `branch -D`: force delete a branch that was *not* merged